 Kavango Basin source rocks are expected to be the same shales as those encountered in the Owambo Basin.
-The best potential source rocks identified to date in the Owambo Basin are the black shales of the middle Owambo Formation and shales of the Otavi Group.
-Additional source potential may exist in the shallow-marine shales in the Mulden Group.
+The best potential source rocks identified to date in the Owambo Basin are the shales of the Abenab Formation, the black shales of the middle Owambo Formation, and shales of the Otavi Group.
+Additional source potential may exist in the shallow-marine shales in the Mulden Group (Kombat Formation).
 Total organic carbon values reach up to 9 percent in the Otavi Group outcrops in the Owambo Basin (Bechstädt et al., 2009).
 The principal source rocks are expected to be shales; however, algal mudstones and limestones deposited in the Abenab and Tsumeb Formations may have excellent source potential.